 At the ball park you might even see a big sign near the dignitaries’ box seats, which reads, "No Pepper Allowed".
 Boys will be boys and if the game gets too rambunctious the mayor might get a tattoo on the forehead.

-- Get another Piece of Lumber: When a batter breaks his bat his teammates will razz him and tell to get another piece of lumber i.e. (bat).
-With the onset of using Aluminum bats our baseball vocabulary will probably razzing with get another "whistling stick."
+• Get another Piece of Lumber: When a batter breaks his bat his teammates will razz him and tell him to get another piece of lumber i.e. (bat).
+With the onset of using Aluminum bats our baseball vocabulary will probably be baseball lingo-page4 razzing like dude get yourself another "whistling stick."

 It brings the crowd to their feet and the cheering is deafening.